hdoupe/sqlite_tools/README.md

 	--sql - statement executed by query interpreter --description - add description to csv file

-	--population_query - get demographic totals for the queried callsigns.
-It could be a list or could be a file with callsigns where there is one callsign per line and it is the first item when the line is split by commas. python radio_census.py --population_query WNYC-FM,WTHO-FM
-		python radio_census.py --population_query path/to/callsigns.txt
+	--population_query - get demographic totals for the the census tracts within a certain radius of either an adress or a pair of latitude/longitude coordinates python census.py --csv "path/to/your_file.csv" --population_query "309 Lee Street, Thomson, Georgia" --radius 10 python census.py --std_out --population_query -33,82 --radius 50
 	--pq_variable- select demographic totals for this variable.

 	--percentile - percentile for condition